-Choose the plan that suits your budget
+Choose the plan that suits your budget for Ecommerce Store Development.

 The ecommerce platforms don’t offer everything for free.
 Some of them are available in free, paid, or in the combination of free and paid.
-Mostly, the platform combines the need for multiple technologies in one package and charge accordingly.
+Mostly, the platform combines the need for multiple technologies in one package and charges accordingly.

 For instance, hosting, checkout, payment, fraud protection, analytics, PCI compliance, and others are covered in the back-end for easy access.
 The price of the services varies from platform to platform.
 Choose the pricing model of the platform that provides all the features you want and you can make the most out of them.

 Additionally, if you are unsure about the plan, you can go ahead with a free plan that’s supported by all the platforms and allow you to sell the products for the next 15 days.
 When you want to compliment the store with premium functionalities, you can move ahead with the paid version.

 It’s time to register a domain name that includes creating a good domain name, and then buying it from the Ecommerce platforms.
 However, the domain name builds trust in your brand so it must be created tactically.

 Choose the country code according to the target audience, never mention the brand name in the URL, ensure domain name uniqueness, and keywords integration are some of the things that must be followed while creating a domain name to get a higher ranking, which in turn, increase the traffic, sales, and ROI.